-Indiana Caverns to host public viewing of dig Oct.
+Indiana Caverns to host a public viewing of dig Oct.
 2-4

 Indiana State Museum researchers to excavate Ice Age bones in southern Indiana cave